github/issue-metrics/README.md

 This action was developed by the GitHub OSPO for our own use and developed in a way that we could open source it that it might be useful to you as well!
 If you want to know more about how we use it, reach out in an issue in this repository.

-To find syntax for search queries, check out the [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests).
+To find syntax for search queries, check out the [documentation on searching issues and pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests) or the [documentation on searching discussions](https://docs.github.com/en/search-github/searching-on-github/searching-discussions).

 ## Example use cases